yokawasa/azure-container-labs/labs/istio-01-setup.md

 $ helm install install/kubernetes/helm/istio --name istio --namespace istio-system \
   --set prometheus.enabled=true \
   --set tracing.enabled=true \
-  --set servicegraph.enabled=true \
+  --set grafana.enabled=true \
-  --set grafana.enabled=true
+  --set kiali.enabled=true
 ```

-In this workshop, we use prometheus and grafana for viewing the metrics from Istio, and Jaeger for tracing, and Service graph.
+In this workshop, we use `prometheus` and `grafana` for viewing the metrics from Istio, and `Jaeger` for tracing, and `Kiali` for visualization.
-By default, Istio is installed with parameters like `Prometheus:enabled`, `grafana:disabled`, `Jaeger:disabled`,  `servicegraph:disabled`, therefore, these parameters need to be enabled like above.
+By default, Istio is installed with parameters like `Prometheus:enabled`, `grafana:disabled`, `Jaeger:disabled`, `Kiali:diabled`, therefore, these parameters need to be enabled like above.

 For more detail, see [Install with Helm and Tiller via helm install](https://istio.io/docs/setup/kubernetes/helm-install/#option-2-install-with-helm-and-tiller-via-helm-install).